 Beef Potjie with red wine

 Red wine and beef are a match made in heaven.
-Add some red wine into your Potjie stew and enjoy the rich flavours it brings.
+Add some red wine to your Potjie stew and enjoy its rich flavours.

 - 30ml vegetable cooking oil

 - 10g salt

 - 30g freshly chopped basil or 10g dried basil